 Senryu and/or haiku which feature a human element or point of view: submit 5-10.
 We accept sequences of senryu/haiku as well.
 Submit 2-4.
 Includes parallel and mixed formats.
 Editors: Aparna Pathak & Shloka Shankar.

 Tanka and/or cherita: submit 5-10.
 Editor: Shloka Shankar & Robin Anna Smith.

 Visual Art (haiga, shahai, art and/or photos): submit 5-10 in high resolution (600 dpi).
+Note: Please include credits for both the image and poem in hybrid forms.
 Editors: Shloka Shankar & Robin Anna Smith.

 Haibun / tanka prose / cherita prose: submit 2-3.
 Please keep total word count under 2000 words.
-We do welcome and encourage longer pieces and works that make creative use of, or push the boundaries on, form (fiction, alternate layouts, etc).
+We do welcome and encourage longer pieces and works that make creative use of, or push the boundaries on, form (fiction, alternate layouts, prose poetry + haiku hybrid, etc).
 If you have something spectacular that exceeds the word count, please send it along singly.
 Please note whether your story is fiction or non-fiction, for the purposes of selection and award-nomination.
 Editors: Christine Taylor & Robin Anna Smith.

-Experimental works that don't fit neatly into one of these categories but include haiku or one of the other above short-forms: submit 1 as a pitch.
-If we like it we will request more.
-Editors: Team.
+Experimental works: submit 1-4.
+Pieces that don't fit neatly into one of the above categories but include haiku or one of the other above short-forms.
+Think of varied format, concrete, split sequences, parallels, visual poems, found poems, collage, etc. Editors: Team.